 Have you ever noticed a dead fly hanging from a flower stalk, a tall grass stem, or even glued to the window in your house, maybe with a puffy white-striped abdomen or a white halo encircling the body on the glass?
 If it was a house fly (Musca domestica), cluster fly (Pollenia rudis) or a related fly species, it was most likely killed by the fungus Entomophthora muscae.
 The word Entomophthora means “insect destroyer.”
-There are over 100 species in this genus of fungi that infect various types of insects.
-One species, E. maimaiga, infects gypsy moth, while many others affect aphids.
+There are over 50 species in this genus of fungi that infect various types of insects.
+A related species, Entomophaga maimaiga, commonly infects gypsy moth in Wisconsin.
 Most species are very host specific, infecting only a certain species of insect or a group of closely related insects.
-E. muscae is only pathogenic to certain types of flies (higher Diptera, in the Cyclorrhapa).
-The species is really a complex that includes four main types (differentiated by spore size and host range among other characteristics) that are found within many different fly families.
+For example, E. muscae is only pathogenic to certain types of flies (higher Diptera, in the Cyclorrhapa).
+The species is really a complex that includes several main types (differentiated by spore size and host range among other characteristics) that are found within many different fly families.
 The many different genotypes in the different groups may each be restricted to a single host species.
 The related E. syrphi infects only syrphid flies (hover flies or flower flies) and does not affect houseflies.

 Once inside a fly, fungal hyphae grows into the fly’s brain, causing a distinct change in behavior, often called “summit disease.”
 Instead of acting normally, the fly crawls upwards as high as possible, going to the tip of the branch, flower, stem or leaf it is on.
 This behavioral alteration is also accompanied by formation of specialized fungal structures or glue-like materials secreted by the hyphae for attachment.
 The fly securely attaches itself by its extended proboscis to the surface it is on, where it may remain for days or even weeks.
 Before it dies, it spreads out its legs, stretches opens its wings above the thorax, and angles the abdomen away from the surface.
 The elevated location and distinct posture improves the chances that any fungal spores that are produced will leave the cadaver and infect new hosts.